 “Banned in Boston” used to also mean a boost in book sales.
 Controversy generates media attention—but also foreseeable perils.
 Biographers whose books have either disclosed controversial information about their subjects or who were controversial themselves discuss their experiences.

 Moderator: Deirdre David.
 Panelists: Debby Applegate, Kitty Kelley, and Ike Williams.

 Experienced authors know well that researching, writing, and selling a book is only half the battle.
 Getting your book known to readers in this new digital world is a whole different challenge, and one that now (in all but a few cases) falls squarely on the shoulders of the writer.

 Moderator: Lisa Napoli.
 Panelists: Andrew Albanese, Rachel Cass, Marjorie Kehe, and Taryn Roeder.

-Off the Page and Onto the Stage, Screen, and Broadcast
+Off the Page and Onto the Stage, Screen, Broadcast, and Podcast

 Biographers discuss the opportunities and challenges of producing an original biography in media other than the printed page and of adapting biography to film, theater, opera, and radio.

 Moderator: Cathryn Keller.
-Panelists: Kate Clifford Larson, and James Reston Jr.
+Panelists: Kate Clifford Larson, James Reston Jr., and Sonja Williams.